TPS for Somalia – Court-Protected, Case Stayed Pending SCOTUS | CUSP

 Your rights in encounters with immigration enforcement

 • Somali TPS holders currently retain their status, work authorization, and protection from deportation and detention by court order.
-The March 13 administrative stay means your protections remain in place while the court reviews the case
+The March 13 administrative stay means your protections remain in place while the case is reviewed.

 Carry these documents With the court’s administrative stay in effect, carry your TPS work permit, TPS approval notice, and a copy of the March 13 court order at all times.
 The order may be presented to employers, landlords, or government agencies to demonstrate your continued legal status and work authorization.